 Dr Julie Dunne

 Julie is a Postdoctoral Research Assistant in the Organic Geochemistry Unit at the School of Chemistry, University of Bristol.
 Her doctoral research focused on investigating diet and subsistence practices of prehistoric groups in the ‘Green’ Sahara of Holocene north Africa, using a combined archaeological, molecular and isotopic approach.
 She is currently working on a three-year Leverhulme funded project called ‘Peopling the Green Sahara’.
-Julie, with the support of a technician, will undertake sampling and organic residue analysis of 200 pottery sherds, to aid in the reconstruction of early modern Irish diet (link to ORA workpackage).
+Julie, with the support of a technician, will undertake sampling and organic residue analysis of 200 pottery sherds, to aid in the reconstruction of early modern Irish diet.

 Professor Janet Montgomery